Climate and Average Weather Year Round in La Paz Bolivia

 The climate in La Paz is cool and mostly cloudy.
 Over the course of the year, the temperature typically varies from 28°F to 60°F and is rarely below 23°F or above 65°F.

-Based on the tourism score, the best times of year to visit La Paz for warm-weather activities are from late April to late May and from mid August to late November.
+Based on the tourism score, the best times of year to visit La Paz for warm-weather activities are from late April to late May and from late August to early December.

 The temperature in La Paz varies so little throughout the year that it is not entirely meaningful to discuss hot and cold seasons.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Cerro La Calera, Mexico (3,276 miles away) is the far-away foreign place with temperatures most similar to La Paz (view comparison).